Jet Set (film)

 Jet Set is a 2000 French comedy film, directed by Fabien Onteniente.
 A sequel, People, was released in 2004.

 Plot

 Jimmy (Bruno Solo), desperate to save his suburban bar from bankruptcy, conceives a plan to attract the "jet set", the rich and glamorous celebrities of France.
-He sends his friend Mike (Samuel Le Bihan), a down-at-the-heels unemployed actor, to infiltrate French high society and garner contacts with prestigious personalities to invite.
+He sends his friend Mike (Samuel Le Bihan), a down-at-heel unemployed actor, to infiltrate French high society and garner contacts with prestigious personalities to invite.
 Hijinks ensue.